-At first glance of a peanut butter nutrition facts label, you may think there’s a lot of fat.
+At first glance at a peanut butter nutrition facts label, you may think there’s a lot of fat.
 And you’re right, there is.
-As you can see, about one-fourth of your body’s daily need for fat is met in one serving size (two tablespoons) of peanut butter, and more than 65 percent of the calories (130 out of 190) come from that fat.
-But look closely and you’ll see that just 2.5 grams (or 15 percent) of the overall fat in a serving of peanut butter is from saturated fat, the type of fat that the Dietary Guidelines for Americans recommend we limit.
+As you can see, about one-fourth of your body’s daily need for fat is met in one serving size (two tablespoons) of peanut butter, and more than 65% of the calories (130 out of 190) come from that fat.
+But look closely and you’ll see that just 2.5 grams (or 15%) of the overall fat in a serving of peanut butter is from saturated fat, the type of fat that the Dietary Guidelines for Americans recommend we limit.
 The rest of the fat comes from good, unsaturated fats, which can help lower risk of heart disease and improve HDL cholesterol levels.

-You’ll also notice that peanut butter has zero grams of trans fats, which come from partially-hydrogenated oils (PHOs).
-That’s in part due to FDA’s 2015 determination that PHOs are no longer safe to eat, since they have been linked to an increased risk of heart disease.
-Since then, the majority of peanut butters on the market do not contain PHOs.[iv]
+You’ll also notice that peanut butter has zero grams of trans fats, which come from partially hydrogenated oils (PHOs).
+That’s in part due to the FDA’s 2015 determination that PHOs are no longer safe to eat since they have been linked to an increased risk of heart disease.
+Since then, the majority of peanut butters on the market do not contain PHOs [iv].

 The Other Nutrition Facts

 On some peanut butter labels, you will see there is some sodium.
-For example, this peanut butter contains salt (last on ingredient list) and the nutrition facts label has 130 mg of sodium, which makes up only six percent of the recommended daily value of sodium.
+For example, this peanut butter contains salt (last on the ingredient list) and the nutrition facts label has 130 mg of sodium, which makes up only 6% of the recommended daily value of sodium.